grumpypixel/msfs2020-simconnect-go/README.md

 ## Do you suffer from naming paralysis from time to time?

 Yes.
-Way to often.
+Way too often.
 But names do matter.
 And sometimes a stupid name is better than no name at all.

 Nonetheless.